b-n-space/0l-operations/README.md

-# 0l-validator-ops
+# 0l-Operations

-Tooling for validator operations of https://0l.network
+Tooling for operations of https://0l.network

 ## Requirements